 (Abnormal Cell Therapy Solutions)

-Currently accepting applications for pancreatic cancer pilot study.
+Currently accepting applications for pancreatic, breast, and colon cancer (carcinoma) pilot studies.

 1) Pilot studies are in the Portland, Maine area.

-2) Successful candidates will continue ongoing prescribed treatments.
+2) Successful candidates will continue any ongoing prescribed medical (chemo / radiation) and/or drug treatment regiments.

 4) Candidates must be available three nights per week for approximately 15 minutes each scheduled meeting time.